Armenian National Constitution: Drafting

 The 1856 Imperial Reform Edict, which sought to bring equality among all Ottomans, also caused discontentment in the Armenian Patriarchate.
-Armenian reformers wanted to abolish what they saw as oppression by the nobility (amira), by drawing up a new 'National Regulation'.
+Armenian reformers wanted to abolish what they saw as oppression by the amira class, by drawing up a new 'National Regulation'.

 The first draft (of three) of the Armenian constitution was written by a bourgeois leadership which previously served on an educational committee in 1853.
 The Armenian Gregorian Millet received a constitution in 1857, but due to tensions within the Armenian community between the Loussavorials and Khavarials and with the Porte, it had to be rewritten several times, and a final draft was in effect for only two months.
 On June 5 1860, the "Code of Regulations" was drafted by a constitutional committee made up of members of the Armenian intelligentsia (Dr. Nahabet Rusinian, Dr. Servichen, Nigoghos Balian, Krikor Odian and Krikor Margosian), which sought to define the powers of the Patriarch.
 This code was adopted, but lasted for just 16 months.

-In 1862 Aali Pasha and the acting Patriarch Stepan Maghakyan initiated the formation of another constitutional committee, but when the Porte didn't immediately accept it, a mob of Armenian tradesmen stormed the Patriarchate and vandalized furniture, until Turkish troops were sent to restore order.
-The government of Sultan Abdülaziz ratified it (with some minor changes) by a firman, and a constitutional committee accepted, an Armenian Gregorian millet constitution, on March 29, 1863.
+In 1862 Aali Pasha and the acting Patriarch Stepan Maghakyan initiated the formation of another constitutional committee, but when the Porte didn't immediately accept it, a mob of Armenian tradesmen stormed the Patriarchate and vandalized its furniture, until Turkish troops were sent to restore order.
+The government of Sultan Abdülaziz ratified it (with some minor changes) by a firman, and a constitutional committee accepted an Armenian Gregorian millet constitution on March 29, 1863.
 This constitution was based on the principle of representation, and limited the powers of the Patriarch and the clergy through the establishment of an Armenian National Assembly, which now elected the Patriarch and appointed members to a civil and an ecclesiastical council.

 Provisions

 The Armenian National Constitution was composed of 150 articles which defined the powers of the Patriarch, his position in the Armenian Millet and the Ottoman Empire, and a newly formed Armenian National Assembly.
-The Patriarch began to share his powers with the National Assembly and was limited by the Constitution.
+The Patriarch shared his powers with the National Assembly and was limited by the Constitution.
 He perceived the changes as an erosion of his community.

 The National Assembly was made up of 140 members, 20 of which were clergymen.
 Constantinople was disproportionately represented in the chamber, as 80 of the lay deputies and all the clergy were elected from the capital.
 Therefore, despite making up 90% of the Armenian population, those in the provinces were represented by 2/7ths of the assembly.
 Suffrage was granted to tax paying members of the Gregorian church.
 Though gender was not mentioned, women's suffrage was not considered.
 Electoral law in the capital saw voters choosing candidates prepared by an electoral council in each quarter of the city.
 Provincial elections had three stages: voters voted for a provincial assembly which then voted for a list of candidates prepared by local councils.

-Further democratization was done in the provinces, with metropolitans being elected by provincial assemblies, which were dominated by laity.
+Further democratization was accomplished in the provinces, with metropolitans being elected by provincial assemblies, which were dominated by laity.
 Taxation was based on ability to pay, and used to upkeep local administration.